mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

 In this post I will talk about regularity and why `std::regular<std::simd<int>>` needs to be `false` in order to preserve regularity at the level where it matters: equational reasoning.
+The issue of regularity came up repeatedly when discussing the design of `std::simd` for C++26.
+(It also came up in 2017 for `std::experimental::simd`.)
+My goal for this post is the exploration of options and their consequences.
+There's a lot more to be said, but this post is already too long.
+In any case, when talking about regularity, we need start with "Elements of Programming", the book that introduced the concept:
 > A type is *regular* if and only if its basis includes equality, assignment, destructor, default constructor, copy constructor, total ordering, and underlying type. [...]